z0on/Multivariate_GWAS/README.md

 * q-q plot of SNP scores along CAP1 compared to SNP scores along a very high-order MDS representing noise.
 Departure upwards from the red line at the top right corner indicates positive signal, departure downwards in the lower left corner - negative signal.
 In this case these is some positive signal, but no negative signal.

 ![snp scores](snp_ordination.png)
 * SNP scores in the same ordination space: CAP1 (trait) vs MDS100 (noise).
-Colored rings are increasing z-scores of distamnce from 0, the outmost ring is z > 5.
+Colored rings are increasing z-scores of distance from 0, the outmost ring is z > 5.
 The idea is to check if the cloud is more extended / has more outliers along CAP1 compared to MDS100.

 ![raw manhattan](raw_mahnattan.png)